 Again, these results do highlight success of these efforts and could lead to potential more widespread elimination in the future.

-The Swine Health Information Center's August domestic and global swine disease monitoring reports are highlighted in SHIC monthly eNewsletter and can be accessed at swinehealthh.org.
+The Swine Health Information Center's August domestic and global swine disease monitoring reports are highlighted in SHIC monthly eNewsletter and can be accessed at swinehealth.org.

 For more visit Farmscape.Ca.